-A former Young Artist of the State Opera of South Australia, Pelham has performed extensively with that company in the roles of Padre Guardiano (La forza del Destino), Colline (La Bohème), Zuniga (Carmen), Nourabad (Les Pêcheurs de Perles), Friedrich Bhaer (the Australian premiere of Mark Adamo’s Little Women), Count Ribbing (Un Ballo in Maschera), Jake Wallace (La Fanciulla del West), the Mandarin (Turandot), Count Ceprano (Rigoletto), the Imperial Commissioner (Madama Butterfly) and the Stationmaster (Blake's The Station).
+A former Young Artist of State Opera South Australia, Pelham has performed extensively with that company in the roles of Padre Guardiano (La forza del Destino), Colline (La Bohème), Nourabad (Les Pêcheurs de Perles), Lodovico (Otello), Zuniga (Carmen), Friedrich Bhaer (the Australian premiere of Mark Adamo’s Little Women), Count Ribbing (Un Ballo in Maschera), Jake Wallace (La Fanciulla del West), Count Ceprano (Rigoletto), the Stationmaster (Blake's The Station), and the Mandarin (Turandot).

 This year Pelham will return to Adelaide Festival as bass soloist in the world premiere performances of Watershed, and to State Opera for Colline (La Bohème), Judd/Mr. Bonner (Voss), and Baron Douphol (La Traviata).
 His engagements on the concert platform will include Mozart Requiem with the Queensland Symphony Orchestra and Don Fernando (Fidelio) with the Sydney Symphony Orchestra and Chief Conductor Simone Young.